MarsBarLee/gsod-numpy-2023/writing-script/script-2-post-review-comments.md

 # Script 2 Review: After the Review
 Thoughts and next steps

-## My consolidation
+## Summary
-- 80% there, working on smaller 20%
+- Got 80% there, working on smaller 20% now
 - Suggestions:
   - Rewrite parts of story to remove professor character
   - Add more of PR maker